nexvium/prodosfs/README.md

 ## Utilities

 The `util/` directory contains small programs that may be useful for working with ProDOS files.
-Only one currently exists.
+Two currently exist.

 * `awp2txt`: Convert an AppleWorks word processor file to text.
+* `unk2txt`: Convert some unknown word processor file to text.

 # To Do

 - [ ] Comment code
-- [ ] Mount as read-only
+- [ ] ~~Mount as read-only~~ Seems FUSE does not support this.
 - [ ] Add option to disable ProDOS-to-Unix text file translation
 - [ ] Add option to control pseudo-files support
 - [ ] Write utility to de-tokenize Applesoft BASIC programs to text